…..

 OTHER ARGUMENTS

 There are a number of make-weight arguments in the EMF statement – for example that biodegradable plastic will encourage littering.
 EMF are reluctant to make this argument against crop-based biodegradable plastic, but in any event it is mere speculation.
-In the opinion of Peter Susman KC “the criticism alleging that oxo-biodegradable plastic technology would materially encourage littering [can only be regarded] as fanciful and unrealistic.”
+In the opinion of Peter Susman KC “the criticism alleging that oxo-biodegradable plastic technology would materially encourage littering [can only be regarded] as fanciful and unrealistic

 Much of the littering is accidental, and the argument is not therefore relevant to this.
 Insofar as it is deliberate, would the kind of person who throws plastic litter out of a car window look first at the label (if there is one) to satisfy himself that it is biodegradable?
 Suppose however for the sake of argument that EMF are right and that there would perhaps be 10% more plastic litter – is it better to have 110 oxo-bio items that will have biodegraded within a few months or even a few years, or 100 ordinary plastic items that will persist for a century or more?

-Degradable plastic products (both oxo and hydro biodegradable) have been available to the public for more than 20 years but there is no evidence that people dispose more carelessly of them.
 In our view it is not acceptable to continue debating this speculative proposition any longer, while thousands of tonnes of conventional plastic are getting into the environment every day, which will pollute the environment for decades into the future.

 EMF claim that oxo-bio is incompatible with a circular economy, but the opposite is true.
 Ordinary plastic can certainly be recycled if it can be collected, but what of the plastic on land or sea which cannot be collected?
 If that plastic were oxo-bio it would complete the circle by being recycled back into nature by bacteria and fungi.
 It is said that oxo-bio products go against two core principles of the circular economy: designing out waste and pollution; and keeping products and materials in high-value use.
 However, these statements are not well founded.
 Oxo-biodegradable plastic products are not intended to be wasted.
 They can be reused and recycled during their useful life – and carrier bags frequently are.
 It is designed to biodegrade only if it has not been collected for re-use and recycling, but has instead escaped into the open environment as litter.

 It is claimed that “oxo-degradable plastics negatively affect the quality and economic value of plastic recyclates.”
+However,

-However, according to the recycling charity RECOUP[4] “In cases where plastic products are particularly lightweight and contaminated with other materials, the energy and resources used in a recycling process may be more than those required for producing new plastics.
+according to the recycling charity RECOUP[1] “In cases where plastic products are particularly lightweight and contaminated with other materials, the energy and resources used in a recycling process may be more than those required for producing new plastics.
 In such cases recycling may not be the most environmentally sound option.

 These are the very products for which OBP technology is commonly used.